Five-prime cap: Function

+Decapping

 Decapping of a 7-methylguanylate-capped mRNA is catalyzed by the decapping complex made up of at least Dcp1 and Dcp2, which must compete with eIF4E to bind the cap.
 Thus the 7-methylguanylate cap is a marker of an actively translating mRNA and is used by cells to regulate mRNA half-lives in response to new stimuli.
 Undesirable mRNAs are sent to P-bodies for temporary storage or decapping, the details of which are still being resolved.